Baby Boy Growth Chart: Measurements To Track Height & Weight

 What Factors Can Influence Baby’s Growth?

-Your baby boy’s growth rate depends partly on his body type and metabolism, and partly on his general health and wellness, feeding habits and the environment.
+Your baby boy’s growth rate depends partly on his body type and metabolism, and partly on his general health and wellness, feeding habits, and the environment.

 The factors that have an influence include (4) (5) (6):

 Feeding: Feeding provides your baby with the necessary nutrients he usually requires to grow.
 Until he is six months of age, he is dependent on breast milk for nutrition.
 The amount and duration of feeding affect his growth (7).
+After six months, introducing solid foods rich in vitamins and minerals is crucial to support continued growth.

 Your Health When You Were Pregnant: This can influence the store of nutrients your baby possesses when born.
 Your diet, lifestyle habits and weight can also have a significant influence on your child’s growth in his first year.